lucascolla/email-api/README.md

   - **GET https://{domain.com}/**: it returns a status code **200** if the domain origin is whitelisted, or the the access key is provided in the **Authorization** header, otherwise it returns **401**.
   - **GET https://{domain.com}/readme**: it returns the readme as HTML page.
 This page is public and not protected.
   - **POST https://{domain.com}/send**: it send an email, if the domain origin is whitelisted, or the the access key is provided in the **Authorization** header, otherwise it returns **401**.

+5. Add or edit templates:

+In the templates folder, you can add or edit HTML templates.
+Just include your variables using double curly braces (e.g. {{name}}) and pass their values through the API using the variables field in the JSON payload.